-Learn how to practice gentle vaginal stretching and perineal massage.
+Learn how to practice gentle vaginal stretching and perineal massage to avoid vaginal tears.
 Keep your perineum soft and relax for a healthy vaginal birth.

 "There is nothing in a caterpillar that tells you it's going to be a butterfly." -Margaret Fuller